 A DealRoom is stored in one single digital sales room that can be accessed by all buyers.
 This enables a collaborative approach to the buying process.
 A DealRoom further streamlines the sales process by centralizing messaging into the web portal and out of email.
 Chatbots help with audit trails and keep buyers focused on the deal at hand.

-Since a DealRoom incorporates CPQ, CLM, eSign, and CRM integrations, automated workflows are essential to keeping sales cycle management organized and moving deals forward.
+Since DealRoom incorporates CPQ, CLM, ESign, and CRM integrations, automated workflows are essential to keeping sales cycle management organized and moving deals forward.

 Real-time tracking & buyer engagement

 Not being able to track buyer engagement during the sales process leaves sales teams guessing when to follow up with their buyers or how likely a deal is to close.

 Sales reps use email templates and email sequences to steer the sales cycle.
 Even when the reps have some visibility in engagement through email tracking tools, visibility is limited to when the email was opened and if the attachments were opened.
 There is no indication of partial team signatures or who from the buyer’s committee is receiving the email and their particular engagement.

 A DealRoom adds buyer intent insights, in real-time, that were previously unattainable.
 Sales reps know when the DealRoom was open which gives them insight into when to follow up.

 This ability to track buyer actions can help reps close deals in the first week, but also months after a DeaRoom is sent.
 This valuable deal intelligence also helps reps prioritize opportunities, as the more engaged a buyer is in a DealRoom, the more likely they are interested in the product

 By tracking every signature, including within an individual contract in the DealRoom, lawyers and sales teams have visibility into how engaged the buyer’s law team is.
 This extra visibility helps sales teams follow up internally and externally with lawyers and the buyer’s steering committee.